KasztanBodziu/small_gastronomy_project/description.md

 ## Our Commitment to Quality
 At Ouzza Restaurant, we are passionate about food.
 Our chefs use only the freshest, highest-quality ingredients to prepare our dishes.
 From hand-tossed pizza dough to homemade sauces, every element of our menu is crafted with care and expertise.

+### Fresh Ingredients
+We source our ingredients from local farmers and trusted suppliers to ensure that every dish is as fresh and flavorful as possible.
+Our commitment to quality means that we never compromise on taste.

 ## Special Events and Catering
 Looking to host a special event?
 Ouzza Restaurant offers catering services for parties, corporate events, and family gatherings.
 Our team will work with you to create a customized menu that fits your needs and ensures a memorable experience for your guests.